Chromatophore/HP48-Superchip/investigations/quirk_shift.md

 4 0
 ```

-Which is closer.
+Which is closer, as we now have the 4s.
+However, the carry bit is still not working.
 I've tried changing the code to as follows:

 ```
 010EA  C=A     A